 North Jersey Animal Hospital is a full service companion animal hospital located in Wayne, NJ.
 We are committed to bringing your pets better health through the science of Veterinary Medicine.
 Dr. Mark Riedel heads our staff of dedicated animal lovers.
 Our mission is to provide a high standard of quality and compassion in veterinary care for our patients and welcoming, informative, and supportive service for our clients.
 North Jersey Animal Hospital offers pets in Wayne and the surrounding community thorough medical, surgical, and dental veterinary care.
 Because we have a sophisticated in-house laboratory, pharmacy, radiology facilities, and an Intensive Care Unit, our facility enables us to provide for the vast majority of your pet’s medical needs.
-We also provide boarding for dogs and cats, supervised by our veterinarians.

 We strive to give pets the longest and happiest life with the people that love them.